Sima214/SS-CE/README.md

 ## Documentation

-If [doxygen](www.doxygen.org) is installed then `make doc` becomes available.
+If [doxygen](www.doxygen.org) is installed then run `make doc` to generate the documentation.
 The docs are exported at doc_doxygen inside the build directory.

 ---